 - 1 teaspoon sea salt to taste

 - 2 cups cooked quinoa COOLED COMPLETELY (cook 1 cup rinsed quinoa w/ 1 1/3 cup water.
 Bring to a simmer and reduce heat and cook 15 minutes until tender).
+Turn off heat and let sit covered for at least 10 minutes.

 Instructions

-In a food processor fitted with an "s" blade, blend all ingredients except the beans and quinoa until finely minced.
+- In a food processor fitted with an "s" blade, blend all ingredients except the beans and quinoa until finely minced.

-Add in the quinoa and pulse until well blended.
+- Add in the quinoa and pulse until well blended.

 Any of the links in my posts may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and pays for the cost of running this free resource!